Bank regulators plan 'conservative' capital rule for bitcoin

 The value of bitcoin has swung wildly, hitting a record high of around $64,895 in mid-April, before slumping to around $36,834 on Thursday.

-Banks' appetite for cryptocurrencies varies, with HSBC (HSBA.L) saying it has no plans for a cryptocurrency trading desk because the digital coins are too volatile.
-Goldman Sachs (GS.N) restarted its crypto trading desk in March. read more
+Banks’ appetite for cryptocurrencies varies, with HSBC saying it has no plans for a cryptocurrency trading desk because the digital coins are too volatile.
+Goldman Sachs restarted its crypto trading desk in March.

 Basel said that given the rapidly evolving nature of cryptoassets, a further public consultation on capital requirements is likely before final rules are published.